helemanc/drugs-reviews-sentiment-analysis/README.md

 - It would be interesting to list the names of the drugs and remove them from the reviews since they are all names that are certainly not stemmed and that are certainly OOV in dense embeddings.

 ## License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/helemanc/drugs-reviews-sentiment-analysis/blob/main/LICENSE) file for details.